German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Mistake #1: Choosing a Pension Insurance With a (Partially) Guaranteed Return

-For fully guaranteed products this fact has become clear to nearly all.
+For fully guaranteed products, this fact has become clear to nearly all.
 Guaranteed returns have fallen to such low levels (currently 0,25 %) that classic capital life insurance products offering such returns have become highly unpopular.
 In response, insurance companies have introduced partially guaranteed products that are not bound by the official minimum return guarantee.

-Billed as high-opportunity and value-safe options, these "new" products have proven to be rather popular, as they give a sense of certainty and appear different from the now-tainted classic capital life insurance.
-By and large, though, it is old wine in new caskets: as such products similarly have dismally low returns.
+Billed as high-opportunity and value-safe options, these “new” products have proven to be rather popular, as they give a sense of certainty and appear different from the now-tainted classic capital life insurance.
+By and large, though, it is old wine in new caskets, as such products similarly have dismally low returns.

 Choosing a guarantee typically means the guaranteed part of the product will be invested in bonds with minimal or even negative returns.
 Be aware that you also have to pay high fees (usually 1-2 % annually) to the insurance company, so your net return could compound be negative, with these fees deducted from the (guaranteed) return.

 There are also complex guaranteed products like Index Select from Allianz that use financial derivative strategies that aim to secure higher returns.
-Historically these strategies show returns over the long term, after cost, in the range of 0-2 %.
-These returns are trending down, as they have been used more and more, and the companies offering such products cannot promise these same results in the future.
+Historically, these strategies show returns over the long term, after cost, in the range of 0-2 %.
+These returns are trending down as they have been used more and more, and the companies offering such products cannot promise these same results in the future.
 The guarantees only apply to the returns before cost.
 In this article, we spell out the risks of these products in detail.

 Mistake #2: Choosing a Product for the Tax Benefits & Ignoring the Costly Strings Attached